scotch115/Arduino-Flight-Computer/README.md

 ## Mk.
 II
 When the flight computer software is complete, the ground control system will be updated.
-Now that the onboard telemtry has shifted to primarily use 900Mhz radio, the plan for communicating with the rocket is to send information and data from the flight computer to a computer on the launch pad via radio, then relay the data received to the Mk.1 "ground control" computer using wifi, which will feed the data received into the node-red server for analysis and logging.
-The only major obstacle going this route is the increased latency of sending data over multiple wireless protocols, and processing it using multiple microprocessors.
-Much testing will need to be done before this system is launch-ready.
+Now that the onboard telemtry has shifted to use 900Mhz radio, the communication with the rocket will also be updated to use radio, and the data received by the ground control computer will be sent to a new server for analysis and logging.
+The new data analysis server utilizes Serial Studio instead of node-red, which is significantly more robust and efficient when dealing with high-speed data input, and doesn't suffer from the read/write operations to graphs, but still provides a JSON file as output for post-launch analysis.
+The primary MCU for the ground control computer will be a Teensy 3.2, connected to a LoRa Featherwing using the Teensy-Feather adapter board.

 # Phase IV - Rocket Design and Construction
 > ~~Currently doing research and teaching myself rocket mechanics to design and build a stable, efficient rocket.~~
 > UPDATE (9/2022): The rocket airframe is being designed simultaneous with Phase II, and rudimentary schematics will be included in this repo for future use.
-Old PCB schematics have been scrubbed from the project, as they are no longer relevant or necessary.
+Old PCB schematics have been scrubbed from the project, as they are no longer relevant or necessary, and have been replaced by the Blep flight computer PCB files.
 Airframe construction will likely begin in the order planned.

 # Phase V - Chute Ejection System